I spent years fighting a war I couldn’t win.

 Not against another person or some external force, but against reality itself.
 Against what was happening in favor of what I thought should be happening.
 Against the present moment in favor of some imagined alternative where everything made more sense.

 This quiet rebellion carried a weight I didn’t fully understand at the time.
 Like holding your breath underwater—you can do it for a while, but eventually, something has to give.
+The body knows what the mind resists: oxygen is non-negotiable.

 The turning point came during my recovery journey, sitting in circles with people who had learned the hardest lesson life offers: sometimes surrender is the only path forward.
 Not the white-flag kind of surrender that feels like defeat, but the kind that feels like coming home to yourself.